CoMfUcIoS/obsidian-mcp-sb/SETUP.md

 1. Verify your vault structure matches the expected layout
 2. Check that notes have proper frontmatter
-3. Look at console output when server starts (it shows indexed count)
+3. Look at console output when server starts (it shows indexed count and errors)
 4. Verify paths in `src/config.ts` are correct
+5. Check if files exceed `maxFileSize` limit (default 10MB)
+6. Large files will be skipped with a warning in the console

 ### Search returns no results